Angler phishing on social media

 • Deceptive dialogue: Using identities which often resemble the real company’s handle, the hackers deceitfully chat with victims while posing as legitimate customer support employees.
 Since they mimic genuine customer support, they strive to convince the victim that they are the real customer support, so the victim ultimately gives their valuable personal information.

-The target audience for angler phishing is a group of social media users who recently have expressed discontent and complained about an organization.
+The angler phishing targets are a group of social media users who recently have expressed discontent and complained about an organization.
+Attackers impersonate customer service representatives to deceive these victims into providing personal information, taking advantage of the victims' urgency for assistance.
 As the victims look for a quick solution to their issues, these people are more likely to interact with representatives of what appears to be customer service because they want to get their problem fixed.

 Victims are more likely to fall for the trap because of the immediate response and the attacker’s false identity.